Bone Marrow Failure Workup

 Diamond-Blackfan anemia and Shwachman-Diamond syndrome characteristics

-Diamond-Blackfan anemia is a pure red cell aplasia and usually manifests in early infancy.
+Diamond-Blackfan anemia is a pure red cell aplasia that usually manifests in early infancy.
 Shwachman-Diamond syndrome is a syndrome of bone marrow failure (classically neutropenia), exocrine pancreatic insufficiency, and metaphyseal dysostosis that also manifests in early childhood.

 Histologic findings